xan1242/MPFmaster/PathfinderPlayer/README.md

 ## Usage

+Before anything, install .NET Desktop Runtime.
+Release builds are built with version 6.0, so get that one.

 1. Open the Pathfinder map file source (decompiled with MPFmaster)

 2. Open a folder with samples in a supported format by BASS (WAV, MP3, OGG) - convert your samples if you have to